AuthEceSoftEng/ads-h2o/README.md

 # thesis_experiments

-This folder is for trainning metafeatures extraction.
+This folder is for training metafeatures extraction.

-In order to run the code and etract the trainning metafeatures replicate the following steps:
+In order to run the code and etract the training metafeatures replicate the following steps:

 * Download or clone the folder on your PC.